 However, electricity production in French Polynesia is still heavily dependent on fossil fuels despite the development of renewable energy sources.
-Henceforth, the production of electricity is the second greatest source of CO2e emissions in French Polynesia, behind the transport sector.
+Henceforth, the production of electricity is the second greatest source of CO{2e} emissions in French Polynesia, behind the transport sector.

-Figure 36 - Distribution of territorial CO2 emission in French Polynesia by sector in 2018 [29].
+Figure 37 - Distribution of territorial CO2 emission in French Polynesia by sector in 2018 [35].

 Additionally, electricity production and consumption are unevenly distributed over the territory as they are correlated with the geographical distribution of the population.
-Tahiti, where most of the Polynesian population is concentrated, will account for 79% of French Polynesia's electricity production and 71% of its electricity consumption in 2019.
-Ensues Moorea (Society Islands), Bora Bora and Raiatea.
+Tahiti, where most of the Polynesian population is concentrated, will account for 79% of French Polynesia's electricity production and 71% of its electricity consumption in 2019, followed by Moorea (Society Islands), Bora Bora and Raiatea.
 Excluding Tahiti, Bora-Bora, and Moorea account for approximately 60% of the total energy produced (in "small islands").
-(ISLV designates the Îles-sous-le-Vent, to be translated as the Leeward Islands)

-Figure 37 - Power production distribution in French Polynesia in 2013 excluding Tahiti.
+Figure 38 - Power production distribution in French Polynesia in 2013 excluding Tahiti (ISLV designates the Îles-sous-le-Vent, to be translated as the Leeward Islands).